kevinolega/callcentertrainingtips/_posts/2018-08-22-cost-hired.md

 **Before your first paycheck** you'll need to commute and eat for ten days so expect to spend Php 2,000.

-The money you receive on your first payroll will vary depending on company payroll or cut-off procedure so sometimes the first payroll doesn't get you the full salary on that cut off.
+The money you receive on your first payroll will vary depending on company payroll or cut-off procedure so sometimes the first payroll doesn't get you the full salary on that cut-off.
 So expect to shell out for expenses for another ten working days.
 Php 2,000

 **Total Employment Expenses: Php 4,000.**